yadymartinez/ML-FizzBuzz-Project/README.md

 involves using conditional statements with a loop

 1. If the number (x) is divisible by three, the result must be “Fizz”
-1. If the number (x) is divisible by five, the result must be “Buzz”
+2. If the number (x) is divisible by five, the result must be “Buzz”1.
-1. If the number (x) is divisible by both three and five, the result must be “FizzBuzz”
+3. If the number (x) is divisible by both three and five, the result must be “FizzBuzz”
-1. Else the result must be “None”
+4. Else the result must be “None”

 <image src="FizzBuzz.png" alt="Descripción de la imagen">